 Whenever they entered new territory, the Mongols would offer the local rulers an opportunity to surrender.
-But in the language of many a salesman, this was a never-to-be-repeated, one-time offer.
-For those foolish enough not to surrender immediately, conquest and destruction without quarter would be their lot.
-And the people of Baghdad knew this.
+But in the language of many a salesman, this was a one-time offer.
+For those foolish enough not to surrender immediately, conquest and destruction without quarter would be their lot, and the people of Baghdad knew this.

 In 1206, just 52 years before the Sack of Baghdad, the Mongol Empire was formed and led by the legendary Genghis Khan.
 Khan is originally a Mongolian word that means military leader, or sovereign, a king, in English.
-Being accepted as the Great Khan effectively elevated Genghis to the status of emperor.
+Being accepted as the Great Khan effectively elevated Genghis to the status of an emperor.
 His grandsons now ruled the Mongolian Empire.
-In addition to Hulagu Khan, who led the attack against Baghdad, there was Kublai Khan, conqueror of China.
-And yet another, Mongke Khan, who became the Great Khan, and sent his brother Hulagu to Baghdad.
+In addition to Hulagu Khan, who led the attack against Baghdad, there was Kublai Khan, conqueror of China, and Mongke Khan, who became the Great Khan and sent his brother Hulagu to Baghdad.